Optimal Transport Reconstruction of Baryon Acoustic Oscillations

 \keywords{baryon acoustic oscillations, optimal transport theory}

 The Baryon Acoustic Oscillations (BAO) are frozen sound waves from the pre-decoupling era that leave a peak in the 2-point correlation function (2PCF) of the linear matter distribution \cite{1970ApJ...162..815P} on scales of order 140~Mpc.
 This `BAO peak' provides an important distance scale for measuring the expansion history of the Universe \cite{2005ApJ...633..560E}.
-However, gravitational evolution shifts and smears this peak in the late-time baryon plus dark matter distribution and hence in the distribution of biased tracers \cite{Bharadwaj1996, rpt, esw2007}.
+However, gravitational evolution shifts and smears this peak in the late-time baryon plus dark matter distribution \cite{Bharadwaj1996, rpt, esw2007}.
 This potentially biases the inferred distance scale, so most BAO analyses aim to sharpen the peak and remove its shift by undoing the effects of the gravity \cite{2007ApJ...664..675E, recSDSS}.
-This `reconstruction' of the density field is feasible because on scales of order 140~Mpc, perturbation theory based analyses should be accurate.
-However, it is complicated by the fact that we only observe biased tracers of the full density field.
-Therefore, most density field reconstruction methods make assumptions about the background cosmology as well as the nature of the bias between the observed tracers and the dark matter \cite{Sarpa:2018ucb, recIterate, recHE}.
-In what follows, we describe and test a method in which only the bias must be specified.
+This `reconstruction' is complicated by the fact that we only observe biased tracers of the full density field.
+Therefore, most density field reconstruction methods make assumptions about the background cosmology and the growth of perturbations in it, as well as the nature of the bias between the observed tracers and the dark matter \cite{Sarpa:2018ucb, recIterate, recHE}.
+In what follows, we describe and test a method in which such assumptions enter much more weakly.